Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 300–800/night (~€182–486) | Location: 6 Beach Road, Bondi Beach

-QT Bondi is the finest hotel at Bondi Beach — the extraordinary QT Hotels design signature (the most consistently design-forward Australian hotel brand), the excellent position (100m from the Bondi Beach sand, the most famous beach in Australia), and the excellent restaurant.
+QT Bondi is the best hotel at Bondi Beach — the QT Hotels design signature (the most consistently design-forward Australian hotel brand), a strong position (100m from the Bondi Beach sand, the most famous beach in Australia), and a good restaurant.
 The best option for beach-focused Sydney visitors.

 The Ovolo Woolloomooloo — Finger Wharf